Get full access to Outside Learn, our online education hub featuring in-depth yoga, fitness, & nutrition courses, when you sign up for Outside+.

-As countless power ballads have told us, the heart is a complex thing.
+As countless ballads have told us, the heart is a complex thing.
 Crow agrees, explaining that the cue “open your heart” carries multiple meanings in a yoga class.
-On a physical level, it can refer to opening your chest or lifting your sternum upward.
+On a physical level, it can refer to broadening through your chest or lifting your sternum upward.
 However, it can also imply that students’ hearts are emotionally closed off—an implication that can be hurtful.
 The consensus?
 This cue doesn’t resonate with everyone.
-Use it (or follow it) only if it feels right to you.
+Use it or follow it only if it feels right to you.

 P: Pretend you’re between two panes of glass